AveXis: More Excuses And More Delay, While Superior Competing Drug Receives Approval For Shipment Next Week

 And don't underestimate the complexity of manufacturing AVXS-101.
 In fact, we can see this in AVXS' own materials filed with the SEC.

 How important is manufacturing to AVXS?
-In the company's most recent prospectus by our count the word 'manufacturing' appears in the document 130 times.
+In the company's most recent prospectus, by our count the word 'manufacturing' appears in the document 130 times.
 We note that the vast majority of those instances are related to RISK FACTORS.
 This is clearly a huge issue but the company would have you believe everything is A-OK.
 It is entirely possible that commercial scale manufacturing of AVXS-101 is not feasible.
 In their conference call this month, management discussed "data" coming from their own scale up (or is it the work of their 'third party'?) which is the reason for waiting on the start of the intrathecal trial.
 This is just a really curious choice of words.
 The commercial product must EXACTLY MATCH the product used in clinical trials or the FDA won't allow it.
 What 'data' are they referring to?
 Are you able to make the EXACT same product in sufficient scale or not?
 If you are, just say so and manufacturing becomes a much lower risk (maybe you can take 100 or so mentions out of your next filing).

 The manufacturing of AVXS-101 is incredibly complex, and even the company acknowledges this is a huge issue: Why is no one talking about this potential risk?